Welcome to Percona Live!

 MySQL is the world's most popular open source database and Kubernetes is the most popular and rapidly-developing project currently.
 The purpose of this talk is to explain and demonstrate how running a complex stateful application such as a database is made easier using Kubernetes and that there are a number of options available.

-MySQL deployment patterns covered will start with explaining simple how to run MySQL with a simple command using a helm chart; onto how a MySQL asynchronous replicated master/slave MySQL pattern works on Kubernetes; onto how several different MySQL operators can be used giving a detailed discussion; and demonstration will showcase the Oracle MySQL Operator which uses group replication and the MySQL router, and makes creating MySQL clusters, backups, and restorations trivial.
+MySQL deployment patterns covered will start with explaining simply how to run MySQL with a simple command using a helm chart; onto how a MySQL asynchronous replicated master/slave MySQL pattern works on Kubernetes; onto how several different MySQL operators can be used giving a detailed discussion; and demonstration will showcase the Oracle MySQL Operator which uses group replication and the MySQL router, and makes creating MySQL clusters, backups, and restorations trivial.

-Last to be covered will be project Vitess which is used for horizontal scaling of MySQL which has numerous benefits such as built-in sharding and shard management, connection-pooling, query sanitization.
+Last to be covered will be Vitess which is used for horizontal scaling of MySQL which has numerous benefits such as built-in sharding and shard management, connection-pooling, query sanitization.

 It's easy for modern, distributed, high-scale applications to hide database performance and efficiency problems.
-Optimizing performance of such complex systems at scale requires some skill, but more importantly it requires a sound strategy and good observability, because you can't optimize what you can't measure.
-This session explains a performance measurement and optimization process anyone can use to deliver results predictably, optimizing customer experience while freeing up compute resources and saving money.
+Optimizing performance of such complex systems at scale requires some skill, but more importantly, it requires a sound strategy and good observability, because you can't optimize what you can't measure.
+This session explains a performance measurement and optimization process anyone can use to deliver results predictably, optimizing customer experience while freeing up computing resources and saving money.

 The session begins with what to measure and how; how to analyze it; how to categorize problems into one of three types; and three matching strategies to use in optimization as a result.
 It is a recursive method that can be used at any scale, from a data center with many types of databases cooperating as one, to a single server and drilling down to a single query.
 Along the way, we'll discuss related concepts such as internally- and externally-focused golden signals of performance and resource sufficiency, workload quality of service, and more.

-In this session we will review key elements to take into account when migrating MySQL into the Cloud.
+In this session, we will review key elements to take into account when migrating MySQL into the Cloud.
 We will share our experience of working with many different customers across the globe describing most effective procedures.